Author Sparks denies lawsuit claims that he defamed educator

 Published Wednesday, August 14, 2019 11:54PM EDT

-RALEIGH, N.C. -- Novelist Nicholas Sparks says there were plenty of grounds to fire the former headmaster at the private Christian school the author founded, but Sparks says the educator was allowed to resign with a severance of more than $150,000.
+The author of "Message in a Bottle" and "The Notebook" is expected back in a federal courtroom Thursday.

-Sparks testified Wednesday at the start of a federal trial in Raleigh accusing him of defaming former headmaster Saul Hillel Benjamin, who was pushed out four months after starting the job in 2013.
-The author of "Message in a Bottle" and "The Notebook" says Benjamin lied repeatedly about his work experience and his performance at the school in New Bern, North Carolina.
+Sparks told jurors school headmaster Saul Hillel Benjamin lied about his previous work experience, disappeared without explanation during school hours, berated employees and accused parents and others of being bigots or racists.

-Benjamin accuses Sparks of telling Epiphany School parents, a job recruiter and others that Benjamin suffered from mental illness.
-He's seeking damages from the author, Sparks' foundation and the school.
+Benjamin alleges in his lawsuit against Sparks, his foundation and Epiphany School of Global Studies in New Bern that the writer defamed him by telling parents, a job recruiter and others that the Benjamin suffered from mental health problems.